jtbnz/TruckChecks/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
+**ENHANCED AUTOMATED EMAIL SYSTEM WITH STATION-SPECIFIC CONFIGURATION**

+Just completed a comprehensive upgrade to the email automation system, building on the V4 station hierarchy to provide sophisticated, station-specific email automation with advanced scheduling and holiday handling.

 **MAJOR VERSION UPGRADE TO V4 - STATION HIERARCHY IMPLEMENTATION**

-The system is undergoing a major architectural upgrade to introduce the Station concept, creating a new hierarchy: Stations → Trucks → Lockers → Items.
+The system has undergone a major architectural upgrade to introduce the Station concept, creating a new hierarchy: Stations → Trucks → Lockers → Items.
 This represents the most significant change to the system since its inception.

 ## Major V4 Changes Implemented